savtemp/Winter23-Gregslist-mvc-broken-template/bug-list.md

 3. Changed the singleton statement in the service from export to let at the bottom of the file.

 AppState File
 1. I changed cars from an array to an object and removed the loadState line that is up above.
-I also changed the intelisense up above from an array to a single object.
+I also changed the intellisense up above from an array to a single object.